jssimporter/JSSImporter/README.md

 Scripts
 =================

 Scripts work the same way as groups.
-The ```scripts``` input variable should contain an array of dictionaries.
+The ```scripts``` input variable should contain an array of one dictionary for each script.
+You can skip the ```scripts``` key entirely if you don't need any scripts.
 Each dictionary should contain a ```name``` key, which is the path to the script file itself.
 It should also have a ```template_path``` item which is a path to a script template.
 A script template is included with this project, although you'll probably only be interested in setting the priority ("After", or "Before")

 Just a reminder: at this time, recipes with scripts will not run when a JDS is configured (See the section on configuring distribution points, above).

 Extension Attributes
 =================

 Extension attributes work just like scripts.
 You need a complete and valid XML file for the extension attribute (although it will do variable substitution).
 To experiment with XML for these, again, use the API page to look through the ones on your JSS.
 Included with this project there is a template for extension attributes as well, although you will need to edit it to add in your script.
 As the extension attribute is XML, you will need to properly HTML encode reserved characters; e.g. '<' becomes '&lt;', '>' becomes '%gt;'.
 Since the extension attributes value needs to be <result>Your Result</result> sent to stdout, you will need to do this manually for every extension attribute.

 Solutions to handle this automatically are being considered, but at this moment, XML is not valid if there are < and > sitting around that aren't escaped.

 The ```extension_attributes``` input variable should contain an array of dictionaries.
 Each dictionary should contain a ```name``` key, which is the name of the extension attribute.
 It should also have a ```ext_attribute_path``` item which is a path to the extension attribute file.
+You may also skip this key entirely if you don't need extension attributes for your recipe.

 Policy
 =================